unascribed/Yttr/docs/big_iron.md

 # Big Iron

-Big Iron is an intermediate resource used to work around the fact furnaces can't output more than one item in Fabric 1.16, like they could in Forge 1.12.
-I don't know if this is a Fabric or 1.16 limitation, but it means we get to have an item called "Big Iron", so it's not all bad.
+Big Iron is an intermediate resource used to work around the fact furnaces can't output more than one item in 1.16, like they could in Forge 1.12.
+It means we get to have an item called "Big Iron", so it's not all bad.

 It's produced by smelting Gadolinite in a furnace.
 Blasting Gadolinite in a blast furnace produces [Yttrium](/yttrium) instead.